 Although not recommended as the main source of language learning, it can be a great tool when used in moderation.

 Another concern I have with these sites is the content in children’s shows that are accepted in Asia.
-Their standards tend to be different from American or Western ones.
+Their standards tend to be different from Western ones.

 Although there are many American shows for kids in Chinese on those sites, there are also shows produced in Asia on there as well.
 Oftentimes, in these shows, kids will call each other names and be disrespectful to authority figures.
 The shows oftentimes will also include ghosts and demons as well.

-So if you’re not comfortable with such content, I would highly recommend Netflix instead.
+So if you’re not comfortable with that type of content, I highly recommend Netflix.

 Another concern I have is the amount of phone scams that comes from China.
 As someone who was nearly the victim of a phone scam (crazy and hilarious story maybe I’ll share some day), I’m more weary of giving out my credit card information to a business based in China.